AMevans12/CS50-AI-Knowledge-ps1/README.md

    git clone https://github.com/yourusername/Knowledge.git

-##Contributing
+Usage
+-Navigate to the respective project directory (knights or minesweeper).
+-Run the Python scripts:

+python knights.py
+python minesweeper.py

+Contributing
 If you would like to contribute to the projects or suggest improvements, please create a pull request or open an issue.

-##License
+License
 This repository is licensed under the MIT License.
 See the LICENSE file for more details.

-##Acknowledgments
+Acknowledgments
 Thanks to Harvard's CS50 course for the engaging and challenging projects.
 Special thanks to the course instructors and teaching assistants for their support.

-##Contact
+Contact
 For any questions or feedback, feel free to reach out to me on GitHub.